tibbycat/kong-jq-transformer/README.md

 1. Kong 0.12-CE, 0.14-CE, 1.5-EE, 2.1.3.0-EE
 2. Requires lua-jq which you can get from https://github.com/tibbycat/lua-jq 2.1. lua-jq requires gcc and jq-devel (or libjq-dev)
-## TODO
+## ISSUES
-1.5-EE : After adding the plugin and saving, editing is not available.
-Use the API to modify/delete until fixed.
+1.5-EE, 2.1-EE : There is an issue in kong that after adding the plugin and saving, the edit button is missing when you are viewing this plugin on a service or route (When there is no icon for the plugin, the edit button is not there either).
+You will need to navigate via the top level plugins until this is resolved by konghq.
 ## Installing
 ### Quick
 ```